 The schoolhouse, one of the oldest in Northeastern Pennsylvania, was built by Elder John Miller to serve as a meeting place to educate the first settler's children, including African Americans who had been enslaved.
 It was also used as a house of worshipfor our area's first congregations prior to building their respective churches.
 This small building represents Waverly's earliest history and much work is still needed to preserve it.

-All items, no larger than that which may be lifted by two men, may be put out.
+All items, no larger than 2 men can lift, may be put out.

-Paint cans with paint, Automobile type batteries, all electronics and Household Garbage will NOT be picked up.
+Paint cans with paint, automobile type batteries, all electronics (computers, TVs, microwaves), household garbage, and tires will NOT be picked up.